 Our dry food range has been developed as a completely natural meal with all signature high quality ingredients as our wet food.
 It contains absolutely no artificial additives, colourings, flavour enhancers or preservatives.

 We use a minimum of 55% freshly prepared meat.
-As a firm principle of Naturediet we never use meat meal, meat derivatives or derivatives of vegetable origin in any of our foods.
-Neither do we use wheat gluten, corn, barley or other ingredients which have low biological value to a dog.
+As a firm principle of Naturediet we never use meat meal in any of our foods.
+None of our recipes are formulated with wheat gluten, corn, barley or other ingredients which have low biological value to a dog.

 Our protein comes from the fresh meat and vegetables.
 All our products are highly digestible, have a high biological value and high nutritional value.

-All our foods are free from wheat gluten.
+All our recipes are formulated without wheat gluten.